 How do I contact Lightyear?

-Lightyear can be contacted via email on email@example.com.
+Lightyear can be contacted via email at [email protected].

 How do I withdraw money from my Lightyear savings account?

-You can withdraw your money from within the app and all bank transfers out are free of charge.
+You can withdraw your money from within the app, and all bank transfers are free of charge.

 How do I close my account at Lightyear?